How do you lose the weight you gain in menopause?

 To make matters worse there are hormones that make us crave the bad things.

 While you can’t necessarily change your stressors, you can adjust your response to them.

 Pro Tip: Regular meditation or yoga is a great place to start.
 For a quick way to calm stress try the 4-7-8 method of breathing.

 can wreak havoc with our hormones making it difficult to lose the weight you gain in menopause but the body is very forgiving.
-Eating healthy whole foods and including more physical activity in your day can reverse insulin resistance and restore hormone balance.
+Eating healthy whole foods and including more movement in your day can reverse insulin resistance and restore hormone balance.
 Only then will we find ourselves able to lose weight.

 For more on balancing hormones in menopause check out this great article at Mind Body Green-